jaym096/Topic-Modelling-using-LDA/README.md

 # Topic-Modelling-using-LDA
 This is an academic project done in the course **CSCI-B55 Machine Learning** at Indiana University.

-In this project I used **Latent Dirichlet Allocation (LDA)** with Gibbs Sampling o infere topic distribution within the corpus and word distribution per topic.
+In this project I used **Latent Dirichlet Allocation (LDA)** with **Gibbs Sampling** to infere topic distribution within the corpus and word distribution per topic.
 Evaluate the dimensionality reduction capability of LDA to support document classification and compared it with the bag of words representation.

 The project consists of 3 code file (.py):\
-main.py, supporting_func.py, glm.py
+_main.py_, _supporting_func.py_, _glm.py_

 The folders _20newsgroups_ and _artificial_ contains all the data set.
 The code considers that the data folder is in the same directory as the code.